djkepa/custom-react-hooks/packages/use-async/README.md

 - `value` (Any): The value returned from the async operation.
 - `error` (Error | null): Any error that occurred during the execution.

+## Use Cases

+1. **API Data Fetching**: Fetching data from an API when a component mounts or based on user actions.

+2. **Form Submission Handling**: Managing asynchronous form submissions to a server, including loading states and error handling.

+3. **Lazy Loading**: Dynamically loading components or data based on certain conditions or user interactions.

+4. **Web API Interactions**: Simplifying the use of asynchronous Web APIs (like geolocation or camera access).

+5. **File Uploads**: Handling the asynchronous process of file uploads, including progress tracking and error management.

+6. **Real-time Data Updates**: Managing WebSocket connections or server polling for live data updates.

+7. **Complex Calculations/Processing**: Executing and managing state for asynchronous complex calculations, such as those using Web Workers.

+8. **Third-party Service Integration**: Facilitating interactions with asynchronous third-party services (e.g., payment gateways, social media APIs).

+9. **Conditional Async Operations**: Executing asynchronous tasks based on specific conditions or inputs.

+10. **Sequencing Async Operations**: Coordinating multiple dependent asynchronous operations in sequence.

 ## Contributing